Vantiq/vantiq-extension-sources/camelConnector/README.md

 # The Camel Connector Assembly

-This repository defines a Camel Connector Assembly (`com.vantiq.extsrc.camelconn.CamelConnector`) which can be imported into a Vantiq catalog.
+This repository defines a Camel Connector Assembly (`com.vantiq.extsrc.camel4conn.CamelConnector`) which can be imported into a Vantiq catalog.
 Some Vantiq installations will contain a public catalog (the _Camel Catalog_) that contains this assembly.